Ishan-Kumar2/Reddit-Flair-Detector/README.md

 ![Attention](https://github.com/Ishan-Kumar2/Reddit-Flair-Detector/blob/master/utils/images/Attention.png)

+### Implementation Details
+* Pretrained word embedding (GloVe 50d and fasttext simple 300d)
+* Single Layer BiLSTM
+* Attention applied between final hidden state and all hidden state of LSTM
+* Attention between context and final hidden state
+* Concatenation of above vectors and the output of number of comments and score model output
+* Optimizer- Adam for training
+* Loss function Negative Log likelihood

 ## Results
 The loss progressively decreases with number of epochs.
 Also the number of correct classification increases with epochs.
 ![Result](https://github.com/Ishan-Kumar2/Reddit-Flair-Detector/blob/master/utils/images/download.png)

 ## Deploying
 The final model used was the seq2seq, fastText combination model.
 Since this was built on PyTorch and the model itself was pretty large, the cumulative size exceeded the limit of Heroku.
 Although the webapp can be built locally using flask

 Also since the torchtext Fields use lambda functions they cant be saved using pickle, hence I have made a model without torchtext also which is the one loaded by default on the webapp.